 The dermal papilla

 At the base of the bulb is a group of cells called the dermal papilla.
 The dermal papilla is the key to hair growth.
-It provides a constant blood supply to the developing hair during the active growth phase.
+It provides a constant blood supply to the developing hair during active growth.
 It also facilitates cell-to-cell communication within the hair follicle (Chen et al., 2020).
 This communication helps coordinate progress through the different stages of the hair growth cycle.

 The hair bulge

-The cells of the dermal papilla are constantly communicating with a pool of stem cells found in a region of the hair follicle called the bulge.
+During active growth, dermal papilla cells interact with a pool of stem cells found in an area of the hair follicle called the hair bulge.
 The bulge is located at roughly the halfway point between the upper and lower parts of the hair follicle.